Shooting of Payton Washington

 Shooting attack in Texas, U.S.

 Just after midnight on April 18, 2023, competitive cheerleaders Payton Washington and Heather Roth were shot and wounded after Roth mistakenly entered a vehicle she had thought to be hers in an H-E-B supermarket parking lot in Elgin, Texas, United States.
+Washington was critically wounded in the shooting.

 The shooting gained notoriety for being one of four shootings that occurred in a one-week period in the US that were characterized by young people being met with gunfire after making a mistake.
 The cheerleaders were shot five days after the shooting of Ralph Yarl in Kansas City, Missouri, after he rang the wrong doorbell; three days after the murder of Kaylin Gillis in Hebron, New York, after she entered the wrong driveway; and earlier on the same day that Kinsley White and her parents were shot by a neighbor in Gastonia, North Carolina, when her basketball rolled into his yard.